 The school calendar includes school holidays or vacation time.
 Whenever possible, family vacations should align with school vacation days.
 Parents are encouraged to contact their teachers if they have a vacation that does not coordinate with the school calendar.
 Family vacations may not be approved during the mandated testing periods in the spring.

 How much time will my child spend online?

 At the high school level, students will spend most of their school day online.

 How do students interact socially?

 Students spend time with classmates online and through school outings, field trips, and other activities.
-Students can also participate in school-sponsored clubs and Stride K12 online national clubs to connect with peers of like interests.
+Students can also participate in school-sponsored clubs and K12 online national clubs to connect with peers of like interests.

 *Course materials vary by course and school.